BD-STEP-Tutorials/r_sql_packages_demo/README.md

 ## Expectations of this Presentation
 -   This presentation will expand upon the *Good Practices in Reproducible Data Science* presented at previous BD-STEP Presentations.

 -   Using R and SQL this presentation will explore implementing SQL Queries more seamlessly into your R/Rmd files.

--   The data pipeline will consist of .Rmd files.
+-   The code run will consist of the RMarkdown File [SQL_RLibrary_Tutorial.Rmd](code/SQL_RLibrary_Tutorial.Rmd).

 # Resources and Links